 In addition to ensuring that their own work is above reproach, researchers and scholars have a collective responsibility for the integrity of the scientific enterprise.
 One aspect of this responsibility entails an intolerance for academic dishonesty on the part of their colleagues.
 Students, as future research scientists have the same responsibility.
-Accordingly, GSBS students should not hesitate to report what they believe are instances of scholastic dishonesty to the appropriate instructor or Dean.
-However, under this Code of Conduct, a GSBS student has no formal or binding obligation to report such incidents.
+Accordingly, MD Anderson UTHealth Graduate School students should not hesitate to report what they believe are instances of scholastic dishonesty to the appropriate instructor or Dean.
+However, under this Code of Conduct, a MD Anderson UTHealth Graduate School student has no formal or binding obligation to report such incidents.

 Acknowledgement and Pledge

-- I understand that I am responsible for knowing and obeying the rules and regulations of The University of Texas Board of Regents and the UT Graduate School of Biomedical Sciences at Houston
+- I understand that I am responsible for knowing and obeying the rules and regulations of The University of Texas Board of Regents and the MD Anderson UTHealth Graduate School.

-- I understand that if I am found guilty of an act of scholastic dishonesty, the penalties can be severe, including expulsion from the School.
+- I understand that if I am found guilty of an act of scholastic dishonesty, the penalties can be severe, including expulsion from the MD Anderson UTHealth Graduate School.

 - Accordingly, I pledge that I will neither give nor receive unauthorized help on any examination, paper, or assignment that requires individual responsibility and that I will be scrupulously honest in the conduct of my research and the presentation of my research results.